DAMGoossens/MscThesis/README.md

 # MscThesis
-Scripts for working on my thesis.
+These are scripts for working on my thesis.

+Main programs that I use: stringtie/hisat/ballgown.